nicolevanderhoeven/doing-it-in-public/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or improvement for Quartz
+about: Suggest an idea or improvement for Doing It in Public that isn't about a single chapter
-title: ""
+title: "[IDEA] "
 labels: enhancement
-assignees: ""
+assignees: nicolevanderhoeven

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the issue**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is, or what your suggestion entails.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Cite resources**
+If applicable, are there any topics you'd like me to look into further?
+Do you have examples elsewhere of what you're describing?